ilnitkosta/SpiderGame/README.md

 ### Save the spider Game
-An Educational project from codecademy
+Project from codecademy, for learning

 ## How to run it locally